 In addition to success leading his players during their four years in West Long Branch, Ehehalt saw his first former player reach the Major Leagues in 2011 (Brad Brach, San Diego Padres).
 Brach is now a key member of the Baltimore Orioles bullpen, earning a win in Game 2 of the ALDS against Detroit after going 7-1 in the regular season.
 Pitcher Pat Light also became Ehehalt’s first player drafted in the first round of the MLB Draft in 2012 (Boston Red Sox, 37th overall).
 Light was promoted to AAA Pawtucket in June of 2015 after a strong start to the season and debuted with the Red Sox in April 2016.
 He has since been traded to the Minnesota Twins and is now a member of the Pittsburgh Pirates.
-Infielder Jake Gronsky is also in the professional ranks in the St. Louis Cardinals system, having signed as an undrafted free agent in 2014.
+Infielder Jake Gronsky also joined the professional ranks in the St. Louis Cardinals system, having signed as an undrafted free agent in 2014.
 Left-handed pitcher Anthony Ciavarella was a St. Louis Cardinals draft pick in 2016.

 In 2013, Ehehalt led the Hawks to 30 wins and the No. 3 seed in the NEC Tournament.
 Under Ehehalt’s tutelage, Andrew McGee earned NEC Pitcher of the Year, becoming the fifth hurler to earn conference pitcher of the year in Ehehalt’s time in West Long Branch.
 McGee surpassed Light’s single-season innings pitched record with 110.1, posting a 2.12 ERA, including a 1.12 ERA in an undefeated conference slate.
 Jake Gronsky was named to the All-NEC First Team at second base for the second-straight year, while Owen Stewart, who hit .374 on the season, earned All-NEC Second Team.
 Nine Hawks were named NJCBA All-State, led by Rookie Pitcher of the Year Frank Trimarco.